johnfedoruk/bangular/aio/content/guide/lifecycle-hooks.md

 <code-example path="lifecycle-hooks/src/app/after-content.component.ts" region="template" title="AfterContentComponent (template)" linenums="false"></code-example>

 The `<ng-content>` tag is a *placeholder* for the external content.
-It tells Angular where to insert that content.
+It tells Bangular where to insert that content.
 In this case, the projected content is the `<my-child>` from the parent.

 <figure>